Amazon S3 transfers

 • In the Data source details section:

-• For Destination table, enter the name of the table you created to store the data in BigQuery.
+• For Destination table, enter the name of the table that you created to store the data in BigQuery.
 Destination table names support parameters.

 • For Access key ID, enter your access key ID.